v-lungu/spotify-artist-tracker/README.md

 ## Running the app
 1. Python must be installed on the device
 2. App can be run from the command line using the command **python3 trackFavouriteArtists.py**

+## Future Additions
+- Delete old playlists
+- Move liked songs to a new playlist
+- Make it possible to download liked songs